 The Hungarian workforce is highly qualified, especially in engineering, medicine, and economics, with a 60% lower cost than the European average.
 In 2015, the gross average salary was HUF 248,000 (≈EUR 800), and the net salary was HUF 162,000 (≈EUR 524).
 The average net salary for unskilled workers was HUF 111,500 (≈EUR 360) and for qualified workers HUF 219,000 (≈EUR 707).
 The professional minimum wage in 2016 was HUF 111,000 (≈EUR 355) and HUF 129,000 (≈EUR 412) for unskilled and qualified workers respectively.
 The monthly Social Security and unemployment fund contributions paid by the employer are about 27% of the gross salary.

 Another aspect that makes Hungary a very attractive region for investment is its financial stability.
 Its financial system is one of the most developed in the area.
 Together with its government legislation, favorable investment policies and tax incentives aimed at improving competitiveness, that we will discuss it later in more detail.

 As weak points, it would mainly emphasize its dependence on the economic situation of its main European trading partners, due to the importance of its foreign sector, its low level of foreign exchange reserve and the risk of loss of value of its currency.

-Regarding to investment opportunities in Hungary, the most attractive are in the automotive, services, biological sciences, pharmaceuticals and medical technology, electronics, information technology, R&D, renewable energy, supply chain management and distribution logistics sectors.
+Regarding investment opportunities in Hungary, the most attractive is in the automotive, services, biological sciences, pharmaceuticals, and medical technology, electronics, information technology, R&D, renewable energy, supply chain management, and distribution logistics sectors.

 Incorporate in Hungary